Itskainos/Itskainos/README.md

   <br />
   <p>
     Welcome to my corner of GitHub!
-I'm a developer from Kathmandu, Nepal, specializing in the React/Next.js ecosystem and high-performance serverless architectures.
+I'm a developer specializing in the React/Next.js ecosystem and high-performance serverless architectures.
   </p>

   <div>